Tokai, Cape Town

 Tokai, is a small, affluent residential suburb of Cape Town, South Africa.
 It is situated on the foothills of the Constantiaberg, (a large whaleback shaped mountain in the Table Mountain range).
-The neighborhood is bordered by Steenberg and Kirstenhof to the south, Bergvliet to the east, and Constantia to the north.
+The neighborhood is bordered by Dennendal to the north, Steenberg to the west, Kirstenhof to the south, and Bergvliet to the east.

-Tokai is further divided into the main area of the suburb (Tokai) to the south, and the smaller and more affluent Dennendal area to the north, which backs into the river and forest.
-It is also home to numerous gated communities, including the Steenberg Golf Estate.

 Tokai's property prices are high within the context of the Cape Town real estate market, with the average detached house price in the suburb sitting at R7.21 million as at May 2025.
 The area is one of the more desirable among residents of Cape Town, and is known for its laid-back, peaceful lifestyle and easy access to major transit routes, amenities, beaches, and nature trails.

 History

 In 1791 or 1792, governor Johan Isaac Rhenius bestowed the area of Tokai to Johannes Rauk, a colonist born in Narva, Estonia, who became one of the first farmers in the Dutch Cape Colony.

 Tokai, named after Tokaj, a range of hills in Hungary, was originally an open area with various wine farms and smallholdings.
 Today, though most of the wine farms are no longer there, there are still a few old Cape Dutch houses like those found in Constantia.

 The suburb was built in the late 1940s, and was built quickly because of the urgent need for housing for predominantly white, English-speaking South African soldiers returning from World War II.